-This homemade website is a partial archive of my work to date and used to share some news.
-On this page, a selection of current and recent projects, talks, texts, and workshops that are representative of my current research and curatorial interests.
+This homemade website is a partial archive of my work to date.
+On this page is a selection of current and recent projects that are representative of my research and curatorial interests.

 A project co-curated with Cédric Fauq, enquiring about the values that surround the contemporary art sphere, and activating proposals and mechanisms for a fairer, more inclusive and sustainable art world.